 - Amino acids

 Wow!
 That is a mouthful, so many good for you ingredients.
 Immune boosting and heart healthy and oh by the way did I mention that it is delicious!
 I love this dish!!!
-Probably obvious but just look at it?
-Its so BEAUTIFUL!

 For the quinoa, I just cooked it based on the package instructions except I used vegetable stock in place of water for added flavor.
 The quinoa gives you some more protein and all nine essential amino acids.
+Win!!!!!
+You could also use cooked brown rice or any grain really.
+I prefer quinoa since it cooks quickly, stores great and I always have some in my fridge from my weekly meal prepping.

 This Chickpeas Buddha Bowl recipe really has it all!